Same-Day Wildlife Removal — New York

 Raccoon in Attic or Living Space

-Raccoons entering living areas are an immediate concern.
+URGENTRaccoons entering living areas are a serious concern.
 They can be aggressive when cornered, carry rabies, and will cause significant damage quickly.
 Do not attempt to corner or capture the animal.
-Isolate the area and call Wildlife NY.
+Isolate the area and call Wildlife NY for same-day response.

 Skunk Under Deck or in Crawlspace